-How to Accurately Price Handmade Products
+How to Price Handmade Items: Calculator, Workbook, Video (ON SALE LIMITED TIME) | Handmade Business

 - How you can sell fewer products and make more money

+“Awesome…this is going to be a lot of help for a lot of people.
+I’ve been wholesaling for a number of years but will be using this to run the figures as a check on where we are.
+Thanks for the work you put into this!” – Karyn Belknap

+“This calculator is so cool!
+I think this is a tool a lot of small businesses would love to have!!!
+It is something that is invaluable to anyone with pricing questions or pricing struggles.” – Natalie Jacob, Etymology Jewelry

 Don’t waste any more time trying to figure this out for yourself!
-Sign up today.
+Get the webinar video, Workbook and calculator today.